MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/enrichment-leadspace.md

 ## Enrichment results

-After running the enrichment you can review the newly enriched company data under [My enrichments](pm-profiles.md).
+After running the enrichment, you can review the newly enriched company data under [My enrichments](pm-profiles.md).
 You can find the time of the last update and the number of enriched profiles.

 You can access a detailed view of each enriched profile by selecting **View enriched data**.